-Victor Johnson, a violinist, was born in Racine, Wisconsin, the son of Henry and Hannah K. Johnson.
+Victor Johnson, a pioneer Seventh-day Adventist music teacher and orchestral string player, was born in Racine, Wisconsin.
 By the time of his death, at age 94, he had taught for over sixty years, at two Adventist colleges and five junior and senior academies.

 In 1928, he turned down an invitation to chair the department and, instead, accepted a position at Washington Missionary College, now Washington Adventist University, in Washington, D.C., in order to study with J. C. von Hulsteyn, noted violinist of the time, and complete a degree at Peabody Institute of Music.
 Within the first year at CUC, however, he was leading the college orchestra, performing as a violin soloist and playing in chamber groups, and had started a band at the school.
 As the second year began, he accepted leadership of a glee club, added a second orchestra, and was directing another band at the Review and Herald.

 In spite of all of his responsibilities, Johnson started study with von Hulsteyn and work on a music degree, but not at Peabody, as originally planned.
 Instead, he enrolled at the Von Unschuld University of Music, doing a program that strengthened his performance and knowledge of theory, and provided teachers' courses.
 He completed a B.Mus. degree in the spring of 1932.